leonoverweel/date-display/README.md

 - `{wk-c}` - the time delta in weeks (0 - infinity)

 For a date that is one hour and 150 seconds away, for example, `{hr}` will be 1, `{min}` will be 62, and `{sec}` will be 3750.

+## Roadmap

+Down the line, I'd like to add timezone support, format strings that can react to the contents of time units (think "1 days" becomes "1 day"), and more QUnit testing.